-Electronic cigarettes or so-called e-cigarettes are a relatively new development on the tobacco market as the trend in dollar sales from 2007 to 2012 shows.
-Industry experts see high potential in this market, taking into account that a large share of U.S. smokers would like to quit with many of them seeing e-cigarettes as a significant alternative to smoking.
+Electronic cigarettes or so-called e-cigarettes are a relatively new development on the tobacco market and industry experts see high potential in this market, taking into account that a large share of U.S. smokers would like to quit, and many of them see e-cigarettes as a significant alternative to smoking.
 In addition, smoking bans are widespread nationwide and most grocery stores decided not to list regular cigarettes in their stores anymore.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.